SakuraWald/sakurawald.github.io/source/_posts/play-on-google-pixel.md

 ### Unlock bootloader

-> WARNING: IF YOU UNLOCK BOOTLOADER, ALL YOU DATA WILL BE WIPED.
+> WARNING: IF YOU UNLOCK BOOTLOADER, ALL YOUR DATA WILL BE WIPED.

 Inside `developer options`  , we need to `unlock OEM` so that we can unlock `bootloader` after.